CoherentLabs/GameUIComponents/components/dropdown/README.md

 ## Multiple Select

-To enable multiple selection add an attribute multiple to the gameface-dropdown:
+To enable multiple selection add a `multiple` attribute to the gameface-dropdown:

 ~~~~{.html}
 <gameface-dropdown class="gameface-dropdown-component" multiple>